Tracey Deer: Other film work

 In 2009, Deer collaborated with Montreal writer Cynthia Knight on Crossing the Line, a live-action 3D short for Digital Nations.
 This was an NFB and Aboriginal Peoples Television Network joint project, featuring Aboriginal talent at the 2010 Vancouver Olympics.

 Deer and Knight also worked together in 2009 on the comedy television pilot Escape Hatch.
 A spin-off of a short she had directed in 2007, it explores the lives of four young Mohawk women at Kahnawake making their way in the 21st century, including looking for relationships.
 In 2014 it was picked up as Mohawk Girls (the same as her documentary) and ran for five seasons.

 Deer formed her own production company, Mohawk Princess Productions.
 She wants to produce her own short fiction films.

-Her drama film Beans was featured at the New York International Children's Film Festival in March 2021.
-Set during the Oka crisis of 1990, it features a young Mohawk girl nicknamed "Beans", played by Kiwaenti:io Tarbell of Akwesasne.
+Her drama film Beans was the winner of the TIFF-CBC Films Screenwriter Award in 2019, and premiered at the 2020 Toronto International Film Festival.
+Set during the Oka crisis of 1990, it features a young Mohawk girl nicknamed "Beans", played by Kiawaenti:io Tarbell of Akwesasne.

 TV work

-In 2014 Deer wrote and produced the first season of Mohawk Girls, adapted from her documentary of the same name.
+In 2014, Deer wrote and produced the first season of Mohawk Girls, adapted from her documentary of the same name.
 Broadcast on CBC, the show follows the daily lives and struggles of four young women who live in Kahnawake.
 The fifth and final season was to be completed in 2017.

 In 2019, Deer joined the writing room for the third season of the television series Anne with an E, loosely based on the classic book Anne of Green Gables.
 In that season the writers added an indigenous storyline and new characters.
 Ka'kwet, a young Mi'kmaq girl, is played by Mohawk actress Kiawenti:io Tarbell.
 She befriends Anne, and her family members are also part of the season.

 Personal life

 Deer is married to a non-First Nations person.
 In April 2017, The Globe and Mail reported that there were rumours that authorities on the First Nations Reserve where Deer lives, and where her hit show is set, had sent her an eviction notice.
-The Kanahwake membership rules do not allow non-Natives, even spouses, to live on the Reserve.
+The Kanahwake membership rules do not allow non-Natives, even spouses, to live on the reserve.

 Deer said the rumour was false.
 She was concerned that she might yet face eviction because of her political activism; she had long opposed the eviction of non-Native spouses from housing on the reserve.